aryamanbhar/Image-Classification-Challenge/README.md

 **1. Data Preprocessing**

 a) Data Loading: The image datasets from the training and testing data are loaded and flattened into one-dimensional arrays

-b) Feature Extraction of these images are done by :
+b) Feature Extraction of these images are done by:

 i.
 Gray Level Co-occurrence Matrix (GLCM): Textural features such as contrast, dissimilarity, homogeneity, ASM, energy, and correlation are extracted from grayscale representations of the images.